MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Background

-\DLTs are protocols that allow for the storage, processing, and validation of transactions among a network of peers without the need for a central authority or intermediary.
+\textbf{\acrlongpl{dlt}.} \DLTs are protocols that allow for the storage, processing, and validation of transactions among a network of peers without the need for a central authority or intermediary.
 These transactions are timestamped and signed cryptographically, relying on asymmetric or public key cryptography with a pair of a private and a public key.
 In \DLTs, every user has an account with a unique address, associated with such a key pair.
 The shared transaction list forms a ledger that is accessible to all participants in the network.
 A \textbf{blockchain} is a specific type of \DLT in which transactions are strictly ordered, grouped into blocks, and linked together to form a chain. \DLTs, including blockchains, are resistant to tampering due to the use of cryptographic techniques such as hashing (for the backward linkage of blocks to the previous one), and the distributed validation of transactions.
 These measures ensure the integrity and security of the ledger.
+Blockchain platforms come endowed with consensus algorithms that allow the distributed networks to reach eventual consistency on the content of the ledger~\cite{Nakamoto/2008:Bitcoin:APeer-to-PeerElectronicCashSystem}.
 Public blockchains like Ethereum~\cite{Wood/2018:Ethereum} charge fees for the inclusion and processing of transactions. \ifLong{ \ennote{Furthermore, recent blockchains implement additional features such as the \textit{multisig account}, an account managed by N multiple keys that need at least $n$, with $1 \le n \le N$, keys to sign the transaction and make it valid.} These platforms also allow the use of \textbf{Smart Contracts}, which are programs that are deployed, stored, and executed on the blockchain~\cite{Dannen/2017:IntroducingEthereumandSolidity}.
 Ethereum and Algorand are examples of more recent blockchain protocols that support Smart Contracts. } Ethereum supports expressive smart contracts, which are user-defined programs.
 They are deployed and invoked through transactions, i.e., their code is stored on chain and executed by many nodes in the network.
 Outcomes of contract invocations are part of the blockchain consensus, thus verified by the blockchain system and fully traceable.
+The execution of smart contract code, like transactions, incurs costs measured as \emph{gas} in the Ethereum platform.
+Gas cost is based on the complexity of the computation and the amount of data exchanged and stored.
+To lower the costs of invoking smart contracts, external \PtoP systems are often utilized to store large amounts of data~\cite{Xu.etal/2019:ArchitectureforBlockchainApplications}.
+One of the enabling technologies is \textbf{\IPFS}, \footnote{ \href{https://ipfs.tech/}{ipfs.tech}.
+Accessed: 09 June 2023.} a distributed system for storing and accessing files that utilizes a \DHT to scatter the stored files across multiple nodes.
+Like \DLTs, there is no central authority or trusted organization that retains control of all data. \IPFS uses content-addressing to uniquely identify each file on the network.
+Data stored on \IPFS is linked to a resource locator through a hash, which--in a typical blockchain integration--is then sent to a smart contract to be stored permanently on the blockchain~\cite{Lopez-Pintado.etal/IS2022:ControlledFlexibilityBlockchainCollaborativeProcesses}.
+In a multi-party collaboration setting like the one presented in \cref{sec:example}, the blockchain provides an auditable notarization infrastructure that certifies transactions among the participants (e.g., purchase orders or customs clearances).
+Smart contracts ensure that the workflow is carried out as agreed upon, as described in~\cite{DiCiccio.etal/InfSpektrum2019:BlockchainSupportforCollaborativeBusinessProcesses,Mendling.etal/ACMTMIS2018:BlockchainsforBPM,Weber.etal/BPM2016:UntrustedBusinessProcessMonitoringandExecutionUsingBlockchain}.
+Documents like purchase orders, transportation orders, and customs clearances can be stored on \IPFS and linked to transactions that report on their submission.
+However, data is accessible to all peers on the blockchain.
+To take advantage of the security and traceability of the blockchain while also controlling access to the stored information, it is necessary to encrypt the data and manage read and write permissions for specific users.